 The label for the list is optional, if not specified the main form configuration is used.
 You can even decide to force the list preference, so the user is automatically added to that list (useful to make different forms for different kind of subscriptions).

 [newsletter_form button_label="Go!"] [newsletter_field name="email" label="Your best email"] [newsletter_field name="first_name" label="Your name"] [newsletter_field name="list" number="2" hidden="true"] [/newsletter_form]

-A visible preference can be pre-checked, eventually:
+A visible list can be pre-checked:

 [newsletter_form button_label="Go!"] [newsletter_field name="email" label="Your best email"] [newsletter_field name="first_name" label="Your name"] [newsletter_field name="preference" number="2" label="Marketing news" checked="true"] [/newsletter_form]

 Field shortcodes support even the extra profile fields, here you have an example: